Who is WELA?

 Bridget Rossman - Mt.
 Baker School District

-Kathryn DeFillipo, Whatcom County Health and Community Services Department
+Kathryn DeFilippo, Whatcom County Health and Community Services Department

 Allison Williams, Whatcom County Health and Community Services Department